TuringGpt/Dashboard_Clone/envs/hr_admin_multi_app/tools/interface_3/policy.md

 ## **Steps to Follow**

 - **Retrieve the employee record for the user conducting action** and verify the user is active and is an admin using get_employee.
-- **Retrieve the employee record for the user for whom the onboarding** initiation is intended, and confirm that the user is active using get_employee.
+- **Retrieve the employee record for the user for whom the onboarding** initiation is intended, and confirm that the user does not exist or is not active using get_employee.
+- **Retrieve the employee record for the manager to the department** that the onboarding initiation is intended, and confirm that the user is active using get_employee.
 - Create the employee profile and contract using create_new_employee.
 - Create an onboarding packet using create_onboarding_packet.
 - Confirm successful assignments and verify record accuracy using get_employee.